YannickRobin/verbosegcanalyzer/README.md

+_Warning_: `Verbose GC Analyzer` is quite old.
+It has been tested with Java 1.6 and needs to be updated to work with more recents JDKs.

 #Introduction

 `Verbose GC Analyzer` is a tool to generate a CSV export and a sum-up report of Java GC logs.